Malachov/mypythontools_cicd/README.md

 Package is divided into several subpackages

 ### build
 Build your application to .exe with pyinstaller.
 It also builds javascript frontend with npm build if configured, which is used mostly in PyVueEel applications.

 ### deploy
-Build package and push it to PyPi,
+Build package and push it to PyPi.

+### misc
+Miscellaneous functions that are too small to have own subpackage.

+### project_paths
+Subpackage where you can get paths used in your project (path to README,  \_\_init__.py etc.).

 ### project_utils
 In project utils you can find many functions for CI/CD like formatting, docs creation, version setting etc.